 About Acacia Johnson

-Acacia was born and raised in Anchorage, Alaska, where she spent much of her childhood immersed in the outdoors and around wildlife, particularly grizzly bears.
-Later, she studied in northern Norway, above the Arctic Circle, which ignited her passion for life at polar latitudes.
-She now speaks fluent Norwegian and considers Norway her home.
+Acacia was born and raised in Anchorage, Alaska, where she spent much of her childhood immersed in the outdoors and around wildlife.
+Later, she studied in northern Norway, above the Arctic Circle, which first ignited her passion for life at polar latitudes.

-Acacia is particularly interested in the diverse ways humans have related to the polar landscape throughout time and how those interpretations shape the meaning of our travels there today.
-She is passionate about the Polar Regions and sharing their magic with others, either through photography or in person.
+Acacia is particularly interested in the diverse ways humans have related to the polar landscape throughout history and how those interpretations shape the meaning of our travels there today.
+She is passionate about the Polar Regions and sharing their magic with others, both in person and through photography.